 Gabor Hajdu and Tomas Hajdu at the Hungarian Academy of Sciences studies 10,000 responses to surveys from families regarding how much they spent on possessions and how much they spent on experience, and how that spending affected their life satisfaction.

-Either way, what can be safely assumed is that when we have money, possessions, and experience, we get the best of both worlds.
+What can be safely assumed is that when we have money, possessions, and experience, we get the best of both worlds.

 So how do we do that?